OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

 .. code:: php

-    [{block name="thevendor_themodule_theblock"}][{/block}]
+    {% block moduleid_blockname %}{% endblock %}

-Store all blocks information in the :file:`views/blocks` directory.
+Store all blocks information in the :file:`views/twig/extensions/themes/[theme name]` directory.

-For example, if a block is intended for a certain file of a theme, like :file:`Application/views/[theme name]/tpl/page/details/details.tpl`, inside the module directory, the block file should be located in :file:`views/blocks/module_id_blockname.tpl`.
+For example, if a block is intended for a certain file of a theme, like :file:`Application/views/[theme name]/tpl/page/details/details.html.twig`, inside the module directory, the block extension must be located in :file:`views/twig/extensions/themes/[theme name]/page/details.html.twig`.

-When adding contents for blocks in the admin interface, blocks should be located in paths like :file:`views/blocks/admin/module_id_blockname.tpl`.

 Use blocks whenever the shop's functionality is extended to the frontend side and a requested function or method would not be available as long as the module is disabled.

-Using blocks allows you to move function calls into small snippet files for the frontend that are only included when the modules is set active.
+Using blocks allows you to move function calls into small snippet files for the frontend that are only included when the module is set active.
 Therefore, using blocks can be considered a quality feature of a module.

 Including .js files
 """""""""""""""""""